 Give beef a try tonight with this quick and easy

->

-> ">beef stir-fry that also provides a serving of vegetables.
-Or use your slow cooker to create a hearty, iron-rich beef stew
+beef stir-fry that also provides a serving of vegetables.
+Or use your slow cooker to create a hearty, iron-rich

->

-> A sweetener that’s actually good for you?
+A sweetener that’s actually good for you?
 Often touted as the best source of iron for vegetarians, blackstrap molasses provides a hefty 3.5 mg of iron per tablespoon.
 And that’s not all.
 Blackstrap molasses also contains 172 mg of calcium per serving, 498 mg of potassium, and 10 percent of the RDI for magnesium.

 Here's a food that really does double duty during pregnancy.
 Not only does prune juice pack in 1.2 mg of iron per 100-g serving (a little over 1/3 of a cup), its fiber-rich goodness also helps ward off constipation, a very common complaint among moms-to-be.